Mcd123651/homelabracadabra/docs/CF_TUNNEL_README.md

 - Go back to the normal Cloudflare dashboard for your domain.
 - Navigate to **Security > WAF / Firewall Rules**.
-- Create a rule to block traffic from outside the US, for example: BLOCK: ip.src.country ne "US"
+- Create a rule to block traffic from outside the US, for example:

+Type: BLOCK:

+Rule: ```ip.src.country ne "US"```

 This restricts access to only users originating from the US.